What is Matzo Farfel Kugel?

 I halved both recipes and proceeded to prepare each one.
 I had high hopes for the apricot version but was very concerned by the lack of moisture in the mixture.
 I should have followed my instincts and added more liquid and egg.
 The flavor was a hit with my kids but not the texture — it was dense as a brick.
 On the Passover table – it is the charoset (a fruit and nut mixture) that is supposed to represent the mortar used to make bricks, not the kugel!!

-The apple kugel from The Jewish-American Kitchen was much more promising.
+The apple kugel from The Jewish-American Kitchen (by Raymond Sokolov) was much more promising.
 When I halved the recipe, the volume of kugel was so minimal that I transferred it to a small pie pan to bake.
 Several elements of the recipe stood out to me.
 The layer of apples on the bottom and top lighten it up and provide a nice texture balance to the crunchy farfel.
 The farfel is initially coated with egg and browned in a sauté pan – a nice extra step that could be enhanced further with some flavoring at this stage.
 I was also intrigued by the nut topping which I enhanced by toasting the nuts first.
 The verdict was that it is a winning recipe but needed a bit more flavor throughout.
 I already added cinnamon, which the recipe didn’t call for and my son suggested a hint of nutmeg would be nice too.
 If each element – the apples, the farfel, and the nut topping – is flavored on their own before combining, the kugel will really shine.

 - I use real butter when I make kugels because I don’t keep kosher and will mix meat and dairy.
 But if you are keeping kosher, the recipe does call for margarine, not butter and you should substitute accordingly.
 Below is the recipe as I plan to make it on the next pass.